TITLE 77: PUBLIC HEALTH

 4) There shall be a minimum of 5 feet of undisturbed earth between the septic tank and the nearest trench.

-5) If precipitation falls onto the excavation and evidence of soil washing into the excavation of the subsurface seepage system exists, that portion of the seepage system damaged shall be reconstructed to conform with this Section.
+5) If precipitation falls onto the excavation and evidence of soil washing into the excavation of the subsurface seepage system exists, the damaged portion of the seepage system shall be reconstructed to comply with this Section.

 6) The top of the gravel, gravelless pipe, or chamber system in the subsurface seepage field shall be at least one inch below the invert of the outlet pipe from the septic tank or distribution box in a gravity flow system.

-7) Site evaluation for subsurface seepage systems.
-Subsurface seepage systems receiving septic tank effluent should have at least 2 feet of vertical separation distance between the bottom of the subsurface seepage system and the top of the limiting layer.
-For soils in Design Group I-VI or with a loading rate of greater than .62 gallons per day per square foot, there should be a vertical separation of 3 feet between the bottom of the subsurface seepage system and the top of the limiting layer.
+7) Site Evaluation for Subsurface Seepage Systems.
+Subsurface seepage systems receiving septic tank effluent shall have at least 2 feet of vertical separation distance between the bottom of the subsurface seepage system and the top of the limiting layer.
+For soils in Design Group I-VI or with a loading rate of greater than 0.62 gallons per day per square foot, there shall be at least a vertical separation distance of 3 feet between the bottom of the subsurface seepage system and the top of the limiting layer.
+When the limiting layer is the estimated seasonal high water table, artificial drains, which are designed to lower the estimated seasonal high water table, may be installed to achieve the specified vertical separation distances.

-A) The least permeable soil profile between the top of the gravel, gravelless pipe, or chamber system and the limiting layer shall be used to determine the size of the subsurface seepage system.
+A) The least permeable soil layer between the top of the gravel, gravelless pipe or chamber system and 2 feet below the bottom of the trench shall be used to determine the size of the subsurface seepage system.

 B) The use of fill for installing subsurface seepage systems shall not be approved for lots platted after March 15, 1996.

-C) Fill soils may be used to cover a private sewage disposal system provided no part of the system is located in the fill and the fill material is at least equal to or better than the original soil or meets the requirements in subsection (a)(9) of this Section.
+C) Fill soils may be used to cover a private sewage disposal system, provided that no part of the system is located in the fill and the fill material is at least equal to or better than the original soil or meets the requirements in subsection (a)(9).

-A) Soils to be utilized for fill shall be identified by a soil classifier or licensed professional engineer and a report submitted to the Department or local authority.
+A) Soils to be used for fill shall be identified by a soil classifier or licensed Professional Engineer and a report submitted to the Department or local authority.
 The report shall contain specific information on the fill soil, including location, depth, permeability, and texture.
-Soils that can be used as fill are those identified in Appendix A, Illustration M of this Part as 2A, 2K, 3A, 3B, 3C, 3K, 3L, 4B and 4K (Design Group II, III and IV).
+Soils that can be used as fill are those identified in Appendix A, Illustration M as 2A, 2B, 2K, 3A, 3B, 3C, 3K, 3L, 4B, 4D and 4K (Design Group II, III and IV).

-B) In addition to the above requirements, fill soil shall not contain extraneous material such as tires, concrete, brick, reinforcing bar, demolition material, etc.
+B) In addition to the requirements in subsection (a)(9)(A), fill soil shall not contain extraneous material such as tires, concrete, brick, reinforcing bar, demolition material, etc.

 C) All of the following conditions shall be met for a subsurface seepage system to be installed in fill.